When to Use Side Note Types

-Writing an application cover letter
+Creating an application cover letter

-When to use: As mentioned above, this type of letter is written with an intent to market yourself as an ideal candidate for a particular job.
+When to use: As mentioned above, this type of letter is developed with an intent to market yourself as an ideal candidate for a particular job.
 It is attached with a resume and expands on the facts of your career bio that don’t belong to a resume (for instance, you can explain the employment gap here).

 Writing tips & tricks:

-✓ Tailor it for a job posting.
-A cover letter, just like your resume, should contain the keywords from the job listing.
+Tailor it for a job posting.
+A cover document, just like your resume, should contain the keywords from the job listing.
 It will help your application to pass an electronic selection and boost the interview chances.
 For that, mention the required qualifications and skills from the job posting in your letter.

 Not sure if teamwork vs individual work is best for you?
 Check out our guide to find out.